lessneek/boardgames/README.md

 # Board games

-Boards games made with OpenSCAD.
+Board games made with OpenSCAD.
 Each board layer can be exported separately to `dxf` or `svg` for a laser cutting machine.

 ## Word games